Kotlin/dataframe/docs/StardustDocs/topics/pivot.md

 <dataFrame src="org.jetbrains.kotlinx.dataframe.samples.api.Analyze.pivotCommonAggregations.html"/>
 <!---END-->

-By default, when aggregation function produces several values for a single data group, column hierarchy in the resulting [`DataFrame`](DataFrame.md) will be indexed first by pivot keys and then by the names of aggregated values.
+By default, when aggregation function produces several values for single data group, column hierarchy in resulting [`DataFrame`](DataFrame.md) will be indexed first by pivot keys and then by the names of aggregated values.
-To reverse this order so that resulting columns will be indexed first by names of aggregated values and then by pivot keys, use a `separate=true` flag that is available in multi-result aggregation operations, such as `aggregate` or `<stat>For`:
+To reverse this order so that resulting columns will be indexed first by names of aggregated values and then by pivot keys, use `separate=true` flag that is available in multi-result aggregation operations, such as `aggregate` or `<stat>For`:

 <!---FUN pivotSeparate-->
 <tabs>